jkaczmarski/jkaczmarski.github.io/cv.md

 ### Research Presentations
 **Oral presentations**
--	Lorne Protein Conference 2021. _“Altered conformational sampling along an evolutionary trajectory changes the catalytic activity of an enzyme”_
+-	**2021** Lorne Protein Conference. _“Altered conformational sampling along an evolutionary trajectory changes the catalytic activity of an enzyme”_
--	Biomolecular Machines Conference, Banff, Canada.
-May 2017. _“Conformational sampling is altered during the emergence and evolution of new enzyme activity”_. **Best Student Talk Award.**🏆
+-	**2017** Biomolecular Machines Conference, Banff, Canada. _“Conformational sampling is altered during the emergence and evolution of new enzyme activity”_. **Best Student Talk Award.**🏆
--	Research School of Chemistry’s Celebration of HDR Chemistry, Nov 2017. _“The molecular machines of life”_. **Best Presentation Award.**🏆
+-	**2017** Research School of Chemistry’s Celebration of HDR Chemistry. _“The molecular machines of life”_. **Best Presentation Award.**🏆

 **Poster presentations**
 -	Lorne Protein Conference, Feb 2019. _“Molecular basis for the regulation of bicarbonate transport by the cyanobacterial PII-like protein, SbtB”_. **Poster Prize.**🏆